Table Of Contents

 What is the difference between Amazon EKS and Kubernetes?

-Kubernetes is an open-source container orchestration platform, but Amazon EKS is a managed container management service built on Kubernetes.
+Kubernetes is an open-source container orchestration platform, whereas Amazon EKS is a managed container management service built on top of Kubernetes.
 EKS simplifies Kubernetes for customers who need to use it for containerized app management through AWS for various reasons, including integration with other AWS services.

 What is the difference between EKS and ECS?